cytoscape/cytoscape-manual/docs/Linkout.md

 command line by specifying individual properties.
 The formatting of the command is ` cytoscape.sh -P [context_menu_definition]=[link] `.
 *context\_menu\_definition* specifies the context menu for showing the linkout menu item.
-The structure of this definition is "." separated and the first item needs to be either *nodelinkouturl* or *edgelinkouturl*.
+The structure of this definition is *nodelinkouturl* or *edgelinkouturl* followed by "." and followed by the the "."-separated menu hierarchy.
-The former will add the linkout item as a node context menu and the latter will add it as an edge context menu.
-The rest of the definition would define the hierarchy of the menu.

 For instance this command: